AishwaryaRajur22/Web-Dashboard-for-Efficient-Data-Analysis/README.md

 ## Minimum Viable Project

 The dashboard should allow the user to plot each of these four series (Temperature, pH, Distilled Oxygen, and Pressure) over time.

-### How you'll be evaluated

-1) Does your package install successfully?
-2) Can your dashboard be viewed at http://localhost:8888/, does it fulfill the MVP specification, and does it look good?
-3) Is your code high quality, e.g. does it follow PEP8, is it fully type annotated, are there comments?
-4) Bonus features.

-### Bonus features

-Please do not work on these features until you've successfully completed the MVP, and haven't run out of time.

-1) Can you allow the user to select the time window?
-2) Can you add a button to refresh the data without refreshing the page, or auto-refresh the page for the user?
-3) Can you add a "Download as csv" button?